 Carfentanil is a dangerous factor in the nation’s opioid crisis.
-This drug was behind rashes of deadly overdoses in Maryland, New Hampshire and other states.
+This drug was behind rashes of deadly overdoses in Texas, Maryland, and other states.
 But how much do you know about it?
 Here are five quick facts:

 - Carfentanil, a synthetic opioid, is a white powdery substance that looks like it could be cocaine or heroin.
 Drug dealers mix it with heroin to presumably make the heroin stronger.